ccdaisy/Spiral-Knights-Model-Converter/README.md

 Readme:

-# THIS PROJECT WILL SOON BE MOVING!!!
-I'm revamping the entire project to make it more compatible and have much better code.
-That said, this project should be assumed deprecated.
-The latest version in the releases should work well enough while I work on the new version.
+# THIS PROJECT WILL BE MOVING!!!
+**This is the outdated version of the project which is very out of date and poorly constructed.
+The project has been moved (https://github.com/XanTheDragon/Spiral-Knights-Animator-Tools)[Here]**

 ## Spiral Knights Model Converter Info